zeightOFFICIAL/portrait-manager/README.md

     * Added localization support, now includes translation file for Russian language
     * Removed unnecessary if/else on image zooming
     * Removed dependency on outdated folder chose dialog, swapped to new FolderBrowserDialog
-    * Added settings page to set up portrait folder path and form size for each game type
+    * Added settings page to set up portrait folder path for each game type and to resize window
     * Added features that allow user to change every portrait separately
 * 1.0.0.2e
     * Create new portrait from image